Author: WhyGolf WhysGuy

 A Guide to Weight Shift in Golf Swing - Key Takeaways:

-• In the golf swing, we generally want to shift pressure not weight in the golf swing (center of mass).
+- In the golf swing, we generally want to transfer pressure not weight in the golf swing (center of mass).

-Ready to make an investment in your golf swing?
+Ready to fix your pressure transfer?
 Purchase your Pressure Plate here.

 How is this different than other balance boards?